antimatter-studios/ssm-local/README.md

 There's a launch configuration included in the repo at [.vscode/launch.json](./.vscode/launch.json).

-If you open `Run and Debug` and start the `SSMLocal` configuration it will start Cognito Local and attach the debugger.
+If you open `Run and Debug` and start the `SSMLocal` configuration it will start SSM Local and attach the debugger.

 Put a breakpoint in [src/bin/start.ts](./src/bin/start.ts) or in the target for the API call you want to debug